garden-io/garden/docs/tutorials/your-first-project/3-add-actions.md

 Next, lets deploy the API.

-This time, try opening the Live page of [the web dashboard](https://app.garden.io) and selecting the Graph view.
+This time, try opening the Live page in the [dashboard](https://app.garden.io) and selecting the Graph view.

 You should see all your actions and their dependencies.
 Click the button on the API deploy action to "execute" the action and deploy the API.
 Notice how Garden will first install the database, then seed it, and then deploy the API.